With 2 birthdays in the last 2 weeks, I’m sharing Social Distancing Birthday Ideas! Here are 5 ways to celebrate a birthday together but apart.

 Birthday Party Parade

-One of my favorite birthday ideas for quarantine is a birthday party parade.
+One of my favorite Social Distancing Birthday Ideas for quarantine is a birthday party parade.

 Have friends meet at a location at a certain time – all in their vehicles.
 Cars can be decorated to help celebrate, but that is optional.

 The birthday parade we attended, we just wrote HAPPY BIRTHDAY on different sheets of paper and taped to our car.
 Use WHAT YOU HAVE AT HOME!